Connectivity and Centrality in Dense Random Geometric Graphs: Acknowledgements

 \section{Acknowledgements}

 I acknowledge with great thanks and gratitude the help and support of Professor Carl P. Dettmann, Dr Orestis Georgiou of Toshiba Research Europe, and Professor Justin P. Coon of the Oxford University Communications Research Group, all of whom have provided the supervision of this thesis.
-Also, thanks to everyone at the CDT, especially Suzanne, and all those at 26 Cadogan Square.
+Also, thanks to everyone at the CDT, including Bagots, Brett, Dave, Leo, Suzanne, Mark, Simon, and everyone else, and finally, thanks to all those at 26 Cadogan Square.